 How to recognize him:

 Tia is our female gibbon.
 She was born October 21, 1996, here at the Minnesota Zoo, and was the last offspring born to the zoo’s original pair of gibbons, Archie and Edith.
 (Yes, they were named after the Bunkers.)
 Tia’s mom was a terrific mother, having successfully reared 6 offspring, 3 males and 3 females.
 Unfortunately, as her mother’s last offspring, Tia was never able watch her mother give birth and care for another infant, and she never got the opportunity to baby-sit a younger sibling.
-This lack of maternal experience will make it more challenging for her to become a successful parent.
+Tia's lack of maternal experience meant zookeepers needed to hand-raise her offspring.

 How to recognize her:

 Bailey was originally acquired by the Minnesota Zoo in the hopes of being paired with our female Tia, who was just reaching maturity herself at the time he arrived.
 White-cheeked gibbons are endangered, and any offspring successfully birthed and reared in captivity is important to the conservation efforts for their species.

 When Bailey was introduced to the island with Tia and her mom, Tia was very interested in him, but their relationship was more of siblings than a mated pair.
 After the death of Tia’s mother in the summer of 2002, Bailey began to show more breeding interest in Tia and their pair bond strengthened.